m-dml/m-dml.github.io/seminar.md

 ## Past Topics

+### 51. ""Good neighbours make good parametrizations" 27.09.2022

+On Tuesday, September 27 at 3pm, our ML Seminar will cover "Non-local parameterization of atmospheric subgrid processes with neural networks," by Wang, Yuval & O'Gorman.[1]

+Both classical an ML-based parameterization attempt to model sub-grid-scale processes based on the coarse-grained atmospheric or ocean variables present at each grid cell or grid column.
+This paper goes beyond this standard practice, asking "what if we use information from neighboring grid columns too?"
+Using this approach, they attempt to predict the tendency of precipitating water due to cloud microphysics in coarse-grained aquaplanet simulations.

+[1] Wang, Peidong, Janni Yuval, and Paul A. O'Gorman. ["Non-local parameterization of atmospheric subgrid processes with neural networks."
+Journal of Advances in Modeling Earth Systems](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2022MS002984)

+### 50. "Run, Chemistry, Run!"
+13.09.2022
+On Tuesday September 13 at 3pm, ML Seminar comes back from a summer break.
+We are going to discuss a recent paper by Makoto M. Kelp et al "An Online-Learned Neural Network Chemical Solver for Stable Long-Term Global Simulations of Atmospheric Chemistry" [1].
+The discussion is going to be led by our new postdoc Dr. Andrey Vlasenko.

+In this paper, the authors train an ML solver for GEOS-chem model to solve coupled kinetic equations describing the chemical mechanism.
+A solver implemented with an autoencoder trained online outperforms an implicit Rosenbrock solver.
+Another interesting aspect of this implementation is the dramatic increase in the stability of simulations.
+However, appearance of pattern biases stands as a limitation for using this solver.

+[1]  Kelp, Makoto M., Daniel J. Jacob, Haipeng Lin, and Melissa P. Sulprizio. [“An Online-Learned Neural Network Chemical Solver for Stable Long-Term Global Simulations of Atmospheric Chemistry.”](https://doi.org/10.1029/2021MS002926)

+### 49 . ""Recovering Ancient History" 12.07.2022
+On Tuesday July 12 at 3pm, Siddhant Agarwal from DLR will present his publication "Deep learning for surrogate modeling of two-dimensional mantle convection".
+[1]

+So far in our machine learning seminars, we have discussed problems where ML has played an important role in short-term or seasonal forecasting.
+In the paper for the seminar, we now learn about a problem at a very different timescale that involves simulating models of the planet's mantle over timescales of thousands of years.
+Due to sparse observations, the initialization of model parameters becomes a rather tedious process.
+While simplified estimations using 1D models have been useful, 2D models contain more information but can be much slower.
+In this paper, the authors use feed-forward neural networks and LSTMs to develop reliable surrogates for simulating 2D mantle convection.
+These are capable of estimating the temperature fields to a high degree of accuracy.
+We will discuss the challenges of the problem, data used and the implications of this work.

+[1]  Agarwal, S., Tosi, N., Kessel, P., Breuer, D., & Montavon, G. (2021, November 4).
+[Deep learning for surrogate modeling of two-dimensional mantle convection.
+Physical Review Fluids.](https://elib.dlr.de/146282/1/PhysRevFluids.6.113801.pdf)

 ### 48. "Not your Usual Parameterization" 31.05.2022
 For our next seminar on May 31 at 3pm, we will discuss the paper "Deep Learning Based Cloud Cover Parameterization for ICON" [1].
 We are happy to announce that the first author, Arthur Grundner from DLR, will present the paper.